initMonte/all-in-one-api/README.md

 Have you ever coded a sample page and needed some credible data of an specific subject to show it?
 Or maybe you find and useful API but... it's only in English and you don't feel like translating it?

-I have been in all of those situations, so I decided to create an API to rule them all.
+I have been in all of those situations, so I decided to create this API.

 ## Resources